wettergrund/pandabank/README.md

 ## 🏗 To be improved

+- Bank loan
-- Bank loan, no money sent to user
+  - No money sent to user
+- DataAccess.cs
-- Data Access, need clean up
+  - Need clean up
 - Clean up of classes and overall structure